Skip to content

 National Vote at Home Institute

-The National Vote at Home Institute aims to increase voters’ access to, use of, and confidence in voting at home – in which voters receive mailed out paper ballots; return them either by postage-free mail or in person to a wide range of accessible, convenient, and secure locations; and can track them online, in real-time, to ensure their vote is counted.
+The National Vote at Home Institute is a nonpartisan, nonprofit organization that works to increase voters’ access to, use of and confidence in mailed-out ballots.
+Our long-range vision is a nationwide Universal Vote at Home election system in which all active registered voters are automatically delivered their mailed-out ballot, to be returned by postage-free mail or in person to a wide range of secure locations, can track them online in real-time, and easily and promptly correct any administrative errors.

 • About Us